TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-At this point,  we make some `research` on Google and discover how to `enumerate` a bucket with `aws cli`.
+At this point,  we do some `research` on Google and discover how to `enumerate` a bucket with `aws cli`.

 To do it, the first thing, is to `configure` this tool: